 We need to initialize the .bss section, because we'll soon jump to C code.
-Here we just clear eax, put the address of \bss in rdi and \ebss in rcx, and fill it with zeros with the rep stosq instruction.
+Here we just clear eax, put the address of bss in rdi and ebss in rcx, and fill it with zeros with the rep stosq instruction.

-At the end, we can see the call to the extract\kernel function:
+At the end, we can see the call to the extract_kernel function:

+'''

+%rsi

-pushq %rsi
+pushq

-movq %rsi, %rdi
+%rsi, %rdi

+movq

+leaq

-leaq boot_heap(%rip), %rsi
+boot_heap(%rip), %rsi

-leaq input_data(%rip), %rdx
+input_data(%rip), %rdx

+leaq

+$z_input_len, %ecx

-movl \$z_input_len, %ecx
+movl

+movq

-movq %rbp, %r8
+%rbp, %r8

+$z_output_len, %r9

-movq \$z_output_len, %r9
+movq

-call extract kernel
+extract kernel

+call

+'''

+'''

 popq %rsi

+'''

-Again we set rdi to a pointer to the boot\params structure and preserve it on the stack.
+Again we set rdi to a pointer to the boot_params structure and preserve it on the stack.
 In the same time we set rsi to point to the area which should be used for kernel uncompression.
-The last step is preparation of the extract\kernel parameters and call of this function which will uncompres the kernel.
-The extract\kernel function is defined in the arch/x86/boot/compressed/misc.c source code file and takes six arguments:
+The last step is preparation of the extract_kernel parameters and call of this function which will uncompres the kernel.
+The extract_kernel function is defined in the arch/x86/boot/compressed/misc.c source code file and takes six arguments:

-- rmode pointer to the boot\params structure which is filled by bootloader or during early kernel initialization; - heap pointer to the boot\heap which represents start address of the early boot heap; - input\data pointer to the start of the compressed kernel or in other words pointer to the arch/x86/boot/compressed/vmlinux.bin.bz2; - input\len size of the compressed kernel; - output start address of the future decompressed kernel; - output\len size of decompressed kernel;
+- rmode pointer to the boot_params structure which is filled by bootloader or during early kernel initialization; - heap pointer to the boot_heap which represents start address of the early boot heap; - input_data pointer to the start of the compressed kernel or in other words pointer to the arch/x86/boot/compressed/vmlinux.bin.bz2; - input len size of the compressed kernel; - output start address of the future decompressed kernel; - output_len size of decompressed kernel;